hanjingo/doc/OTHERS/en_zh_dictionary.md

 > Ex: heroes with divine powers.
 >
 > Ex: frauds who claimed to divine the future in chickens' entrails.
+>
+> Ex: And for the support of this Declaration, with a firm Reliance on the Protection of divine Providence, we mutually pledge to each other our Lives, our Fortunes, and our sacred Honor. --The Declaration of Independence

 divisive `/dɪ'vaɪsɪv/` adj. 不和的；分裂的；区分的